vinicius0026/blog/_posts/2020-05-13-properly-typed-vuex-stores.md

 </script>
 ```

 Here we have a couple of options when it comes to accessing our store from a component.
-We can either use the `$store` accessor in the Vue component object or we can use Vuex helpers such as `mapGetters` and `mapMutations`.
+We can either use the `$store` accessor in the Vue component object or use Vuex helpers such as `mapGetters` and `mapMutations`.
 Let's try both.

 Using `this.$store` is pretty straightforward: